Stream Stewardship; Trail Stewardship

-In this photo, a spring flood covers our trail segment.
+In this photo, a spring flood covers the trail.
 Floods deposit more trash than they remove.

 Other "trash" - old bricks near the labyrinth